Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 However, green means that the “noise reduction” mode is active.
 Blue means that the microphone is connected and noise reduction is not active.
 We strongly advise against making a recording with this function, as this “feature” totally destroys the microphone signal.
 Regardless of whether there is hiss or other background noise, the function severely affects the sound and makes it sound much worse.

 This brings us to the sound of the Lark C1, which is identical to the Lark M1* except for the receiver.
 The sound is unfortunately very unclean, especially in comparison to the Røde and the Fulaim, you can clearly hear in the video that the Lark has the worst sound.
 It neither sounds full in the bass nor does the treble sound clean.
 It sounds unbalanced, muddy and not of high quality.
 What’s more, you can’t connect a lavalier microphone!
-Here’s our Hollyland Lark C1 Review.
+Click here for our Hollyland Lark C1 test.

 ★★☆☆☆